dint-dev/universal_html/README.md

 ## Implemented APIs
 ### Strategy
   * Our goal is that _universal_html_ behaves identically to _dart:html_ running in Chrome.
-  * [DIFFERENCES.md](DIFFERENCES.md) contains automatically generated list of _dart:html_ APIs that are not yet declared by this package.
+  * [DIFFERENCES.md](DIFFERENCES.md) contains an automatically generated list of _dart:html_ APIs that are not yet declared by this package yet.
   * Some APIs are declared, but not implemented.
 These will either throw `UnimplementedError` or (when appropriate) fail silently.